 Low-impact exercise is an excellent option for virtually everyone.
 It provides the same benefits as other activities, such as increased strength, cardiovascular health, and improved endurance and stamina, all with less risk of injury.

-These exercises are easy on the joints and incorporate fluid-like motions, making them ideal especially for those at higher risk of injury, recovering from an injury, or looking for a new fitness routine.
+Low-impact exercises are easy on the joints and incorporate fluid-like motions.
+This makes them ideal, especially for those at higher risk of injury, recovering from an injury, or looking for a new fitness routine.

-Absolutely!
-In the beginning, you may need to exercise for a more extended period to burn the same amount of calories as other activities.
-But as your fitness level increases, you can do more intense low-impact exercises.
+You can absolutely achieve weight loss through low-impact training.
+In the beginning, you may need to exercise for a longer period to burn the same amount of calories as other activities.
+But as your fitness level increases, you can do more intense, low-impact exercises.

 Always consult your physician or a licensed professional before beginning any new workout regimen, but generally speaking, yes.
 According to the CDC, adults over 18 should get at least 150 minutes of exercise each week (moderate intensity) or 75 minutes with vigorous intensity.

 Don’t forget to take time to rest as well, especially when participating in higher-intensity exercises.
-Rest and recuperation are crucial for overall health and may help prevent overuse and injury.
+Rest and recuperation are crucial for overall health and may help prevent overuse injuries.

 Simply stated, weight loss occurs when the number of calories consumed is less than the number of calories used (or burned).
-That being said, walking is a very simple yet effective way to burn calories.
-Brisk walking can burn up to 150 calories in 30 minutes, with the ability to burn more based on your pace and incline.
+That said, walking is a straightforward yet effective way to burn calories.
+Brisk walking can burn up to 150 calories in 30 minutes, and depending on your pace and incline, you can burn more.

 Final Tips on Low-Impact Workouts for Beginners